epogrebnyak/datasets/README.md

 [weo]: https://github.com/ru-corporate/boo

-**Motivation:** IMF World Economic Ooutlook is an established source for country macroeconomic forecasts and historic statistics, but has no interface for immediate use in Python pandas. `weo` package allows to download WEO releases by year and month and transform the dataset by choosing a country, variable or a year.
+IMF World Economic Ooutlook is an established source for country macroeconomic forecasts and historic statistics, but has no interface for immediate use in Python pandas. `weo` package allows to download WEO releases by year and month and transform the dataset by choosing a country, variable or a year.